Rafael Marques de Morais: Recognition

 Marques received the Percy Qoboza Award of the US National Association of Black Journalists in 2000.
 In 2006, he received the Civil Courage Prize from the Northcote Parkinson Fund, which recognizes "steadfast resistance to evil at great personal risk — rather than military valor".
-In 2015 Marques received the Index on Censorship Freedom of Expression Award.
+In 2011, Human Rights Watch recognised his contribution to freedom of expression in Angola with a Hellman/Hammett grant.
+In 2015, Marques received the Index on Censorship Freedom of Expression Award.

 On October 1, 2015, Rafael Marques de Morais was declared a recipient of the 2015 Allard Prize for International Integrity, sharing the CDN$100,000 prize with co-recipient John Githongo.
 Commenting at the time of his nomination, Marques said “It is a boost for my work, and an important break in my isolation and regular harassment.
 It also provides a ray of hope for Angolans who believe in the importance of exposing corruption as a criminal offense and the main scourge of society.”

 Marches shared the 2014 Gerald Loeb Award for International business journalism for "The Shortest Route to Riches."
+He was listed among the 25 Africans to Watch by the Financial Times in 2015.

 In May 2018, the International Press Institute awarded Marques the World Press Freedom Hero prize, commending him for his "dedication to pursuing truth at all costs".